zachpmanson/notes/notes/Posts/GitHub Pages Redirection.md

 To succeed `zachmanson.com/blog/` I have created the posts tag.
 The feeds can be seen at [[posts|notes.zachmanson.com/posts]] and using [RSS](/posts.xml).
 I have moved the existing posts here over to the this new feed.

 If you are reading this using RSS then I would like to apologise that you will have to subscribe to a new feed.
-I would have like to automatically redirect your feed reader, but **GitHub Pages doesn't let you create 301 redirects**.
+I would have liked to automatically redirect your feed reader, but **GitHub Pages doesn't let you create 301 redirects**.
 The `redirect-from` plugin is capable of meta tag redirects, but those are soft and not followed by feed readers.
 This is very frustrating.

 I've marked a bunch of longer notes I've made as posts, so the new feed already has 7 new posts.
 Hopefully more will come soon!